Vivonet/Gravity/README.md

 It fails though, utterly in my opinion, at handling 99% of the layouts typical in modern software: those that need slightly more power than the absolute basic defaults, but which are not so mind-numbingly complex as to require the type of prioritized constraint engine Auto Layout is based upon (especially when 99% of its use is to resize a view from one screen size to a subtly different screen size).

 Here's my background: I've always been a Mac guy, but I dabbled with .NET for a while in the mid 2000's.
 During this time I discovered (and eventually fell quite in love with) WPF, a.k.a.
 Windows Presentation Foundation.
-WPF represented a quantum leap forward in the natural expressibility of visual layouts using a simple hierarchical structure: XML.
+WPF represented a quantum leap forward in the natural expressibility of visual layouts using a simple hierarchical structure it called XAML.

 After leaving the Windows world and coming back to Apple by means of the iOS platform, I was utterly dismayed at the mediocre layout tools available to me: at first it was Interface Builder with springs and struts.
 While the springs and struts model was a breeze to understand and worked fairly well for very simple interfaces, it was ultimately very limited in what it could express.
 But it wasn't until Apple released their "next big thing" in layout that things got truly bad.

 "Auto Layout," they called it, as if it were some tongue-in-cheek sarcastic jab.
-Truly there is nothing automatic about it *at all*.
+Truly there is nothing automatic about it at all.
 It is in fact painstakingly manual.
-Now, instead of simply telling the computer which edges of an element should flow and which should be fixed in place, you have to tie individual edges of elements to each other, and chain these bindings together in precisely the right arrangement, all the while having many more things to have to worry about: (constraint priorities, content-hugging, expansion resistance, user-constraints, system-constraints, implicitly generated constraints, placeholder constraints, etc. etc.).
+Now, instead of simply telling the computer which edges of an element should flow and which should be fixed in place, you have to tie individual edges of elements to each other, and chain these bindings together in precisely the right arrangement, for fear of not supplying all the required constraints, or supplying too many and having an ambiguous or conflicting constraint, all the while having many more things to have to worry about: (constraint priorities, content-hugging, collapse resistance, user-constraints, system-constraints, implicitly generated constraints, placeholder constraints, etc. etc.).
 Things went from simple but limited to insanely complex overnight.

 Anyway if you've made it this far I'm probably preaching to the choir.